Microchip-MPLAB-Harmony/aerospace/peripheral/tcmecc_44125/docs/interface.md

 **Returns**

-Fail address were fixable or unfixable error occured in ITCM.
+Fail address were fixable or unfixable error occurred in ITCM.

 ### TCMECC_GetFailAddressDTCM